Argent, a tetrahedron Azure, pierced by a sword bendwise, point downwards Or, garnished Azure.

 Arm, Beak, Branch, Caboshed, Chest, Claw, Covert, Dorsal fin, Eagle claw, Ermine spot, Escallop, Feather, Foot (palmiped), Foreleg, Forepaw, Hand, Head, Heart, Hoof, Leaf, Neck, Ostrich feather, Palm frond, Paw, Roe deers' attires, Shoulder, Sprig, Stags' attires, Stem, Swallow-tail, Tail, Tail addorsed, Tail fin, Talon, Tooth, Trunk, Trunk (elephant), Two hands clasped, Two wings in vol, Udder, Wheat spike, Wing and Wrist.

-Full sail, Open, Watercolor, Garnished, Azure, Point downwards, Ship, Boa, Bar, Wreath, Upon (wreath), Ogee, Crown, Created, Criterion, Four, Outlined in sable, Two, In bend, In chief, Coat of arms, Sword, Schema, Personal, Howard II, Dr. James Patrick, Illuminated, In and wise, Interpreted, Mantling, Motto, Book, Key, Semi-circular, Milian, family, Wavy, Or, Pierced, Peñafort, Universidad, Argent, Without divisions, Fesswise, Rampant, Sable, Socioeconomic, Geometric solid, Tierced per bend, Freehand, Three and One.
+Full sail, Open, Port and windows, Watercolor, Garnished, Azure, Point downwards, Ship, Boa, Bar, Ogee, Crown, Created, Criterion, Four, Outlined in sable, Two, In bend, In chief, Coat of arms, Sword, Schema, Personal, Howard II, Dr. James Patrick, Illuminated, In and wise, Interpreted, Motto, Book, Key, Semi-circular, Milian, family, Wavy, Or, Pierced, Peñafort, Universidad, Leather, Argent, Without divisions, Fesswise, Rampant, Socioeconomic, Geometric solid, Tierced per bend, Tetrahedron, Freehand, Three, One and Vairy.

 Dr. Antonio Salmerón y Cabañas,